 Information Governance programs should also include a provision to return to "normal" retention/disposition procedures after a duty to preserve ceases.
 Events during the life of a matter may warrant adjusting the scope of what is preserved.
-The Commentary on Legal Holds15 observed that it is reasonable for parties to review and revise a legal hold notice when they receive new information that could affect the scope of a legal hold:
+The Commentary on Legal Holds observes that it is reasonable for parties to review and revise a legal hold notice when they receive new information that could affect the scope of a legal hold.
+The Sedona Principles, Third Edition, similarly observes that

-Preservation obligations may expand, or contract, as the contours of claims and defenses are clarified during the pendency of a matter.
+[p]reservation obligations may expand, or contract, as the contours of claims and defenses are clarified during the pendency of a matter.
 If the scope of the claims or defenses expands, parties may need to increase their preservation efforts, which may require them to amend their preservation notices.
-Conversely, when the scope of claims or defenses contracts, the party preserving the information will have an interest in modifying its preservation efforts and notices so that it may resume normal information management procedures for information that is no longer relevant to the claims or defenses.16
+Conversely, when the scope of claims or defenses contracts, the party preserving the information will have an interest in modifying its